Just like Granny made!

 12. Peel and core the dessert apple and slice into fine rings.
 Gently fry them in the butter and use to garnish.

-More pheasant recipes including Breast of Pheasant with Orange and Ginger Sauce and also Walnut Coated Pheasant Breast Fillets.
+More pheasant recipes include Breast of Pheasant with Orange and Ginger Sauce and also Walnut Coated Pheasant Breast Fillets.

 If you like our Traditional Scottish Recipes and would like to easily share them with your friends and family please use the social networking buttons below: